 The native of Warwick, RI was head coach of the U.S. National Team at the 2008 World Junior Championships, and was an assistant coach on the ‘04 U.S. team that won a gold medal at the World Junior event.

 Hynes began his coaching career as a graduate assistant to legendary Jack Parker at his alma mater, Boston University.
 He was also an assistant at UMass-Lowell and the University of Wisconsin before joining USA Hockey’s development program.

-John played four seasons at Boston University and helped the Terriers win the 1995 national championship.
+Hynes played four seasons at Boston University and helped the Terriers win the 1995 NCAA national championship.